-Figure 5.
-To satisfy the requirements the reusable component must be modified more often.
+Figure 4.
+To satisfy the requirements the reusable component must be modified more often in the beginning of their life.

-Indeed this was the case with both components we are analyzing here: New functions and classes were required from C++complib, and new adapters and protocol support were required from OMF.
-The development time for these components was significantly shorter than for products: While new versions of a product are typically released each six months, new versions of components are released as least twice as often.
+Indeed this was the case with both components we are analyzing here: New functions and classes were required from $C++$ complib, and new adapters and protocol support were required from OMF.
+The development time for these components was significantly shorter than for products: While new versions of a product are typically released every six months, new versions of components are released as least twice as often.
+After several years of intensive development and improvement, the components became more stable and required less effort for new changes.
+In that period the frequency of the releases has been lowered, and especially the effort has been significantly lower.

-4.3 Migration Between Different Platforms
+Migration Between Different Platforms

-During their several years of development, Advant products have been ported on different platforms.
+During their several years of development, Advant products have been ported to different platforms.
 The reasons for this were the customer requirement, that the products should run on specific platforms, and general trends in the growing popularity of certain operating systems.
 Of course, at the same time, new versions and variants of the platform already used appeared, supporting new, better and cheaper hardware.
-Figure 6 shows the migration path of Advant products on different platforms.
+The Advant products have migrate through different platforms: Starting on Unix HP-UX 8.x and continuing trough new releases (HP-UX 9.x, 10.x), they have been ported to other Unix platforms, such as Digital Unix, and also to complete different platforms, such as Open VMS and Windows NT family (NT 3.5, NT 4.0 and Windows 2000).
+The products have been developed and maintained in parallel.
+The challenge with this multiplatform development was to keep the compatibility between the different variants of the products, and to maintain and improve them with the minimal efforts.